sdman135/Technical-Interview-Coding-Skills/README.md

 # Technical-Interview-Coding-Skills

-Practice Python and Sql Coding Skills Review
+Practice of Python and Sql Coding Skills